Metoclopramide: Infants

-A systematic review found a wide range of reported outcomes for treatment of gastroesophageal reflux disease (GERD) in infants and concluded a "poor" rating of evidence and "inconclusive" rating of safety and efficacy for the treatment of GERD in infants.
+A systematic review found a wide range of reported outcomes for the treatment of gastroesophageal reflux disease (GERD) in infants rating the evidence as "poor" and "inconclusive" for safety and efficacy for the treatment of GERD in infants.

 Side effects

 Common adverse drug reactions (ADRs) associated with metoclopramide therapy include restlessness (akathisia), and focal dystonia.
 Infrequent ADRs include hypertension, hypotension, hyperprolactinaemia leading to galactorrhea, headache, and extrapyramidal effects such as oculogyric crisis.

 Metoclopramide may be the most common cause of drug-induced movement disorders.
 The risk of extrapyramidal effects is increased in people under 20 years of age, and with high-dose or prolonged therapy.
 Tardive dyskinesia may be persistent and irreversible in some people.
 The majority of reports of tardive dyskinesia occur in people who have used metoclopramide for more than three months.
 Consequently, the US Food and Drug Administration (FDA) recommends that metoclopramide be used for short-term treatment, preferably less than 12 weeks.
 In 2009, the FDA required all manufacturers of metoclopramide to issue a black box warning regarding the risk of tardive dyskinesia with chronic or high-dose use of the drug.

 Dystonic reactions may be treated with benzatropine, diphenhydramine, trihexyphenidyl, or procyclidine.
-Symptoms usually subside with diphenhydramine injected intramuscularly.
-Agents in the benzodiazepine class of drugs may be helpful, but benefits are usually modest and side effects of sedation and weakness can be problematic.
+Symptoms usually subside with intramuscularly injected diphenhydramine.
+Agents in the benzodiazepine class of drugs may be helpful, but benefits are usually modest, and the side effects of sedation and weakness can be problematic.

 In some cases, the akathisia effects of metoclopramide are directly related to the infusion rate when the drug is administered intravenously.
-Side effects were usually seen in the first 15 min after the dose of metoclopramide.
+Side effects were usually seen in the first 15 minutes after administering the dose of metoclopramide.

+Withdrawal effects were reported for a female taking metoclopramide for about six months.
+The adverse symptoms oscillated between akinesian and akathisian, including amenorrhea, and appeared like secondary parkinsonism.
+Adverse effects remained a year after the metoclopramide had been gradually withdrawn.